 Mercy Technology Services (MTS) provides and manages technology solutions for Mercy, one of the largest Catholic health systems in the nation, and now extends services to other health care providers.
 An early adopter of Epic’s EHR, Mercy became the nation’s first to be accredited by Epic to offer EHR solutions to other hospitals, including Epic in the cloud, implementation and optimization.
-With MTS’s full suite of health care offerings including health care cloud, managed services, imaging-as-a-service, disaster recovery and BaaS, hospitals can reduce IT costs and risks.
-MTS’s award-winning data analytics help reduce waste, manage health care’s highest costs and support a model of care that keeps patients healthier.
+With MTS’ full suite of health care offerings including health care cloud, managed services, imaging-as-a-service and backup-as-a-service, hospitals can reduce IT costs and risks.
+MTS’ award-winning data analytics help reduce waste, manage health care’s highest costs and support a model of care that keeps patients healthier.

 VMware, VMware Cloud, VMware Cloud Provider, and vSphere are registered trademarks or trademarks of VMware, Inc. in the United States and other jurisdictions.
 All other marks and names mentioned herein may be trademarks of their respective companies.